Griefed/ltt-mapmaker/README.md

 # TODOs

-- Add infobutton/box telling users how to load their maps in-game (so far only relevant for playtests) `map fromfile` - Opens a "Open file"-dialog
+- Add infobutton/box telling users how to load their maps in-game (so far only relevant for playtests) `map fromfile` - Opens an "Open file"-dialog

-- Figure out how to generate random maps (very low on the priority list)
+# Using/Deploying lttmm

-# Deploying lttmm
+## Deploying lttmm as a website

 If you wish to manually deploy lttmm, download the latest `lttmm-x.x.x.tar.gz` or `lttmm-x.x.x.zip` from the [Releases](https://github.com/Griefed/ltt-mapmaker/releases/latest) page and use these files to deploy it.
 I expect you to know how to deploy these files with NGINX or similar software, as providing a complete guide on how to do so would blow up the README.

+## Using the Electron App

+If you wish to use Let Them Trade Map-Maker as an app, download the archive fitting to your OS from the [Releases](https://github.com/Griefed/ltt-mapmaker/releases/latest) page.
+Currently available are macOS, Linux Ubuntu and Windows builds.

+* When using the Linux build, you may need to `chmod +x` the binary first.
+* When using macOS, you may need to adjust your Security preferences first and trust the app.

 ## Docker